thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         On board the vessel our crew are also selected for their professionalism and hospitality but will ultimately ensure your guests have a great time on the charter!
 We even capture your experience on film, and photos of the charter will be provided to you following your event, it is all part of the service.
       title: What level of service can I expect?
-    - dropdownContent: |-
+    - dropdownContent: >-
+        *  Private use of your own beautiful sailing catamaran for 3 to 6 hours

-        * Skipper plus 1 crew, (we are fun and friendly, laid-back yet professional) we promise your guests will love us
+        * Skipper plus one crew, (we are fun and friendly, laid-back yet professional) we promise your guests will love us
-        * Use of Stand up Paddle Boards, beach games, novelty inflatables, beach volleyball
+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach games, novelty inflatables and beach volleyball

+        * Use of tablet with premium Spotify and sound system on board

         * Use of small marine BBQ if required for BYO charters

-        * Use of large eskies (ice supplied) if required for BYO charters,
+        * Use of large eskies (ice supplied) if required for BYO charters

         * Memento Photos taken by our crew
       title: What's included in the charter?
     - dropdownContent: >-